Archtec-io/ta_apiary/README.md

 The vision is to automate honey and wax production with TechAge industry.

 This mod adds:
- - Industrial Bee Hive is an apiary for bees from the [Bees](https://notabug.org/TenPlus1/bees) mod.
+ - TA Apiary is a beehive for bees from the [Bees](https://notabug.org/TenPlus1/bees) mod.
  This apiary can be automated with TA tubes and pushers.
 You'll probably want to use TA4 pushers to pull only full frames and not empty frames nor queen bees.